Skeptic-j/gcp_skill_badges_quests/Quest - Automating Infrastructure on Google Cloud with Terraform/Challenge Lab-Automating Infrastructure on Google Cloud with Terraform/Q4-Challenge-Automating Infrastructure on Google Cloud with Terraform.md

 ---
 ### 6.0 Use a module from the registry
-### 6.2 Add "network" module from registry to /main.tf file
+Add "network" module from registry to /main.tf file.
 [registry manual](https://registry.terraform.io/modules/terraform-google-modules/network/google/3.4.0)
 ```
 module "network" {